daveaditya/CSCI_572_IR/hw2/README.md

    column 2 containing the size of the downloaded file (in Bytes, or you can choose your own preferred unit ( bytes,kb,mb)), column 3 containing the # of outlinks found, and column 4 containing the resulting content-type; name the file visit_NewsSite.csv; clearly the number of rows will be less than the number of rows in fetch_NewsSite.csv
-3. all of the URLs (including repeats) that were discovered and processed in some way; a two column spreadsheet where column 1 contains the encountered URL and column two an indicator of whether the URL a. resides in the website (OK), or b. points outside of the website (N_OK).
+3. all the URLs (including repeats) that were discovered and processed in some way; a two column spreadsheet where column 1 contains the encountered URL and column two an indicator of whether the URL a. resides in the website (OK), or b. points outside of the website (N_OK).
 (A file points out of the website if its URL does not start with the initial host/domain name, e.g. when crawling USA Today news website all inside URLs must start with .)
 Name the file urls_NewsSite.csv.
 This file will be much larger than fetch_*.csv and visit_*.csv.
-   For example for New York Times- the URL and the URL are both considered as residing in the same website whereas the following URL is not considered to be in the same website, http://store.nytimes.com/
+   For example for New York Times-the URL and the URL are both considered as residing in the same website whereas the following URL is not considered to be in the same website, http://store.nytimes.com/
-   Note1: you should modify the crawler so it outputs the above data into three separate csv files; you will use them for processing later;
+   Note1: you should modify the crawler, so it outputs the above data into three separate csv files; you will use them for processing later;
    Note2: all uses of NewsSite above should be replaced by the name given in the column labeled NewsSite Name in the table on page 1.